signalfx/tracing-examples/opencensus-jaeger-java-spring-boot/readme.md

 This will start the app listening on port 8098.
 Going to http://localhost:8098/test in a browser will create the traces and send them to SignalFx.
+However, unless a second app, `remote-app`, is running, there will be no text to display, and the spans will be tagged with an error message.

-There is a second app in the remote-app folder.
+The second app is in the `remote-app` folder.

 ```bash
 mvn package
 java -jar target/remote-opencensus-with-jaeger-0.0.1-SNAPSHOT.jar